alejalvez/Multi-sided_Dice/README.md

 # Poly_Die
 Bonus project from Professor Biediger's COSC 4370 of summer 2024.

 This code will display a multi-sided die based on key inputs.
-The key press of the number 0 should will the texture the tetrahedron, 1 the cube, 2 the octahedron, 3 the dodecahedron, and 4 the icosahedron.
+The key press of the number 0 will display the tetrahedron, 1 the cube, 2 the octahedron, 3 the dodecahedron, and 4 the icosahedron.
 Each die is created, textured, colored, and shaded using OpenGL.

 The requisite shape_dictionary.py file lists all the elements need to make each of the shapes.
 I figured it would be easier to read then have all at once.